Blog

 Share

-Charlotte Mayhew reflects on how God is bringing the nations to our doorstep and invites us to see the everyday opportunities we have to build friendships across cultures and share Jesus.
+As the World Cup shines a spotlight on the nations, Charlotte reflects on how God has already brought those same nations to London — and the everyday opportunities we have to build friendships across cultures and share Jesus.

 I remember sitting in Fatima’s front room, getting to know each other over a cup of tea.
 I explained that I was a Christian, that I followed Jesus, and that I read the Bible…